knuckleswtf/scribe-docs/laravel/95-troubleshooting.md

 ## Update your version
 First off, try updating your installed Scribe version.
 Maybe your problem is due to a bug we've fixed in a newer release.
 You can see a list of releases and major changes on [the changelog](https://github.com/knuckleswtf/scribe/blob/master/CHANGELOG.md).
-- To find the exact installed version, run `composer show knuckleswtf/scribe`
+- To see the exact installed version, run `composer show knuckleswtf/scribe`
 - To update to the latest version, run `composer update knuckleswtf/scribe`.
-- To update to a specific version (example: 3.0.1), run `composer update knuckleswtf/scribe:3.0.1`.
+- To update to a specific version (example: 4.0.1), run `composer update knuckleswtf/scribe:4.0.1`.

 ## Use `--verbose`
 By default, Scribe will try to keep going until it processes all routes and generates your docs.
 If it encounters any problems while processing a route (such as a missing `@responseFile` or some invalid configuration leading to an exception being thrown), it will output a warning and the exception message, then move on to the next route.